steampixel/RadentscheidWordpressLocations/Readme.md

 Map marker icons: https://github.com/mrmichalzik

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the AGPLv3 License.
 See LICENSE for further information.